FAQs

 Check out our Moving Out page to learn more about how to move out of residence and what to do with the stuff you’re not taking with you.

-Students face assessments if there’s any damage to residence property or required cleaning was not completed to our satisfaction.
+Students may receive assessments if there is any damage to residence property or required cleaning was not completed to our satisfaction.

 What is the policy for cancelling a Residence Contract?